CHILDREN FROM THE SKY

 About the Artist

-Sydney Jordan was born in Dundee and in 1954 created 'Jeff Hawke', the world's longest-running science fiction strip cartoon, for The Daily Express and Scottish Daily News, followed by 'Lance McLane' for The Daily Record; both were syndicated in Europe and two collections of Jeff Hawke stories have been published by Titan Books.
+Sydney Jordan was born in Dundee and in 1954 created ‘Jeff Hawke’, the world’s longest-running science fiction strip cartoon, for the Daily Express and the Scottish Daily News, followed by ‘Lance McLane’ for the Daily Record, syndicated elsewhere as a new version of Jeff Hawke, for which I wrote a number of the stories.
+The total runs to 112 stories and over 10,200 episodes.

 All images and words are coprighted.
 Should you wish to use any please contact Duncan.